Daydream (The Lovin' Spoonful album): History

-Daydream was re-released on CD in 2002 by Buddah Records and included five bonus tracks.
+Kama Sutra Records issued Daydream in the United States in March 1966.
+Release of the album followed in the United Kingdom on April 29.

 Covers

 The song "Daydream" was recorded by Bobby Darin for his album If I Were A Carpenter.
 British pop group Right Said Fred took the song "Daydream" to Number 29 on the UK Singles Chart in 1992.
 The New Jersey band Yo La Tengo released its arrangement of "Butchie's Tune" on their 2015 album Stuff Like That There.
 In 1967 Scott McKenzie recorded "It's Not Time Now" for his debut album The Voice of Scott McKenzie.

 Reception

 Writing for AllMusic, Gary Mollica describes the album as "very strong".

 It was voted number 767 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 The album reached number 9 on the Finnish Album Chart in August 1966.

 Track listing

-All tracks are written by John Sebastian except as noted.
+All tracks are written and sung by John Sebastian, except where noted.